Welcome to our review of the best tent with an AC port!

 Possibly the most confusing aspect of tents is their claimed “capacity”.
-The capacity of a tent refers to the maximum number of people you can fit into the tent.
-That means everyone packed in like sardines with no room for storing gear and no space to stretch out.
+The capacity of tents refers to the maximum number of people you can fit into tents.
+That means everyone packed into tents like sardines with no room for storing gear and no space to stretch out.

-Instead it’s better to think of the comfort capacity of a tent.
-The comfort capacity takes into account that you probably don’t want to be shoulder to shoulder with other people when you’re sleeping and should be the first port of call if you have a specific group size in mind.
+Instead, it’s better to think of the comfort capacity of tents.
+A tent’s comfort capacity takes into account that you probably don’t want to be shoulder to shoulder with other people when you’re sleeping and should be the first port of call if you have a specific group size in mind.

 The best tent with an ac port for a group of 4 is the Bushnell Shield Series 6 Person Tent.

-Best tents with ac port for a group of 6
+Best tent with an AC port for a group of 6

 The best tent with an ac port for a group of 6 is the Bushnell Shield Series 9 Person Tent.

-We love that the 9 person version of this tent comes with room dividers which can turn this tent into a three room tent during the night, and keep it as a large spacious room during the day.
+We love that the 9 person version of this camping tent comes with room dividers which can turn these tents into a three room tent during the night, and keep it as a large spacious room during the day.
 It won’t stop you from hearing any serial snorers but it will give you the feeling of having your own bedroom.

 If you’re on a budget and happy to sacrifice some useful features to combat hot weather and the privacy of the room dividers, the Wenzel Klondike 8 person tent is also a top choice for a group of 6.
 Although be aware that the tent ac port is, in fact, a ground vent.

-Best tents with air conditioning ports for a group of 8 – 10
+Top tent with an ac port for a group of 8 – 10

 Both of these tents are excellent in their own right and are absolute behemoths.
-They each come with 3 rooms – actual rooms in the case of the Ozark Trail tent and as attachable room dividers in the case of the Bushnell tent.
+These tents each come with 3 rooms – actual rooms in the case of the Ozark Trail tent and as attachable room dividers in the case of the Bushnell tent.